 Parents of children aged under 16, or parents of disabled children aged under 18, have the right to apply to work flexibly.
 Their employers have a duty to consider such requests seriously, but can refuse such application after they have done so provided they give business reasons e.g. they cannot justify extra costs, cannot recruit more staff, or the quality/ performance of the business will be affected.

 Employees can only make a statutory application if they have worked continuously for the same employer for the last 26 weeks and you can only make 1 statutory application each year.
-From 30th June 2014, all employees now have the right to apply to work flexibly, and employers must consider such requests in a “reasonable manner“.
+All employees now have the right to apply to work flexibly, and employers must consider such requests in a “reasonable manner“.

 Right to paternity leave

 Eligible employees can take up to two weeks paid leave to care for their new baby and support the mother.
 Employees must satisfy the following conditions in order to qualify for paternity leave: